student-to-software-engineer/student-to-software-engineer/docs/3-maximizing-university-experience/index.md

-# 3. How to Maximize University Experience
+# 3. How to Make The Most of University

 University isn’t just about lectures and exams.
 It’s a once-in-a-lifetime environment that gives you access to resources, people, and opportunities you’ll never have in the same way again.